practicalli/spacemacs/spacemacs-basics/working-with-projects/searching-projects.md

 ## Ripgrep search tool options

-Options can be passed to the search tool binary to tailor the results returned in the helm-ag pop-up window
+Option flags can be passed to the search tool binary to tailor the results returned in the helm-ag pop-up window.
+The option flags can be used before or after the search pattern.

 `SPC h m rg` shows the man page for ripgrep which explains the options of that search tool.
 Replace `rg` with the command line name of the search tool binary installed.